PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--configTemplateId` (string): (required)
 - `--profileId` (string): (required)
 - `--portId` (string): (required)
-- `--name` (string): The name of the switch profile port
+- `--name` (string): The name of the switch profile port.
-- `--tags` (array): The list of tags of the switch profile port
+- `--tags` (array): The list of tags of the switch profile port.
-- `--enabled` (boolean): The status of the switch profile port
+- `--enabled` (boolean): The status of the switch profile port.
+- `--poeEnabled` (boolean): The PoE status of the switch profile port.
-- `--type` (string): The type of the switch profile port ('trunk' or 'access')
+- `--type` (string): The type of the switch profile port ('trunk' or 'access').
 - `--vlan` (integer): The VLAN of the switch profile port.
 A null value will clear the value set for trunk ports.
 - `--voiceVlan` (integer): The voice VLAN of the switch profile port.
-Only applicable to access ports
+Only applicable to access ports.
 - `--allowedVlans` (string): The VLANs allowed on the switch profile port.
-Only applicable to trunk ports
+Only applicable to trunk ports.
-- `--poeEnabled` (boolean): The PoE status of the switch profile port
-- `--isolationEnabled` (boolean): The isolation status of the switch profile port
+- `--isolationEnabled` (boolean): The isolation status of the switch profile port.
-- `--rstpEnabled` (boolean): The rapid spanning tree protocol status
+- `--rstpEnabled` (boolean): The rapid spanning tree protocol status.
-- `--stpGuard` (string): The state of the STP guard ('disabled', 'root guard', 'bpdu guard' or 'loop guard')
+- `--stpGuard` (string): The state of the STP guard ('disabled', 'root guard', 'bpdu guard' or 'loop guard').
-- `--linkNegotiation` (string): The link speed for the switch profile port
+- `--linkNegotiation` (string): The link speed for the switch profile port.
 - `--portScheduleId` (string): The ID of the port schedule.
 A value of null will clear the port schedule.
 - `--udld` (string): The action to take when Unidirectional Link is detected (Alert only, Enforce).
 Default configuration is Alert only.
 - `--accessPolicyType` (string): The type of the access policy of the switch profile port.
 Only applicable to access ports.
-Can be one of 'Open', 'Custom access policy', 'MAC allow list' or 'Sticky MAC allow list'
+Can be one of 'Open', 'Custom access policy', 'MAC allow list' or 'Sticky MAC allow list'.
 - `--accessPolicyNumber` (integer): The number of a custom access policy to configure on the switch profile port.
-Only applicable when 'accessPolicyType' is 'Custom access policy'
+Only applicable when 'accessPolicyType' is 'Custom access policy'.
 - `--macAllowList` (array): Only devices with MAC addresses specified in this list will have access to this port.
 Up to 20 MAC addresses can be defined.
-Only applicable when 'accessPolicyType' is 'MAC allow list'
+Only applicable when 'accessPolicyType' is 'MAC allow list'.
 - `--stickyMacAllowList` (array): The initial list of MAC addresses for sticky Mac allow list.
-Only applicable when 'accessPolicyType' is 'Sticky MAC allow list'
+Only applicable when 'accessPolicyType' is 'Sticky MAC allow list'.
 - `--stickyMacAllowListLimit` (integer): The maximum number of MAC addresses for sticky MAC allow list.
-Only applicable when 'accessPolicyType' is 'Sticky MAC allow list'
+Only applicable when 'accessPolicyType' is 'Sticky MAC allow list'.
-- `--stormControlEnabled` (boolean): The storm control status of the switch profile port
+- `--stormControlEnabled` (boolean): The storm control status of the switch profile port.
 - `--flexibleStackingEnabled` (boolean): For supported switches (e.g. MS420/MS425), whether or not the port has flexible stacking enabled.